markazana/Getting-and-Cleaning-Data/CodeBook.md

     - subject_test.txt
     - x_test.txt
     - y_test.txt
--> Assigning Column Names to the data from above files
+- Assigning Column Names to the data from above files

 ##Step 2: Merge the training and the test sets to create one data set

--> First we merge the Test Folder files
+- First we merge the Test Folder files
--> Next we merge the Train Folder Files
+- Next we merge the Train Folder Files
--> Then we combine the both Test and Train merged data sets to form a new overall dataset which contains the data from both the above said data
+- Then we combine the both Test and Train merged data sets to form a new overall dataset which contains the data from both the above said data

+###Step 3:  Extract only the measurements on the mean and standard deviation for each measurement

+- Use Regular Expression functions to search for column names which match with 'mean' and 'standard deviation'
+- Subset that data to the ones which is required

+###Step 4: Use descriptive activity names to name the activities in the data set

+- Combine the Overall Test Data with respective Activity Names
+- Arranged columns in the finalData Table to be readable

+###Step 5: Appropriately label the data set with descriptive activity names

+- Use gsub function for pattern replacement to clean up the data labels.

+###Step 6: Create a second, independent tidy data set with the average of each variable for each activity and each subject.

+- Use ddply function of plyr package to find column means
+- Export the tidy_mean_data to tidyData.txt